Welcome and thanks for visiting...

-Sweating feet leaving lingering odor in athletic shoes is a common source of stink.
-Prevention is a good start in avoiding the shoes smell.
+Sweating feet leaving lingering odor in athletic shoes is a common source of the stink.
+Prevention is a good start in avoiding the shoes' smell.
 Also if you can, using a second pair so shoes can have a day off to air is a good preventative measure.

 Washing your feet thoroughly, especially on sweatier days.
 Foot bacteria are always multiplying, so you need to give your feet a solid scrub to eliminate odor.
 Soap up your soles and between the toes.
 Make sure your feet are completely dry before putting your shoes on.

 The stink is about bacteria and killing the bacteria is a goal.
 Try wrapping in a plastic bag and put in the freezer overnight.
 Another way is to spray rubbing alcohol into the shoe.